1111-1993/Token-Distribution/README.md

 ```bash
 yarn install
 ```
-for test create a wallet `funder.json` into `token-distribution` folder
+for test create a wallet `funder.json` into `token-distribution` folder and airdrop some SOL `solana airdrop 1 funder.json`

 ```bash
 solana-keygen new -o funder.json